Why AI Vendors Cannot Secure Your Enterprise Context

-A provider can harden its product, but it cannot see your approvals, copied data, or tool entitlements.
-The enterprise still owns the exposure.
+An AI vendor can secure its product, but it cannot see your copied data, approvals, internal policy, or tool entitlements.
+The enterprise still owns AI context security.

 Article focus